Policy 414 - Mandated Reporting of Child Neglect or Physical or Sexual Abuse

 J. “Sexual abuse” means the subjection of a child by a person responsible for the child’s care, by a person who has a significant relationship to the child (as defined in Minn.
 Stat. § 609.341, Subd.
 15), or by a person in a current or recent position of authority (as defined in Minn.
 Stat. § 609.341, Subd.
 10) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
-Such acts include sexual penetration, sexual contact, solicitation of children to engage in sexual contact, and communication of sexually explicit materials to children.
+Such acts include sexual penetration, sexual conduct, solicitation of children to engage in sexual contact, and communication of sexually explicit materials to children.
 Sexual abuse also includes any act involving a minor which constitutes a violation of Minnesota statutes prohibiting prostitution, or use of a minor in a sexual performance.
 Sexual abuse includes all reports of known or suspected child sex trafficking involving a child who is identified as a victim of sex trafficking.
 Sexual abuse includes threatened sexual abuse which includes the status of a parent or household member who has committed a violation which requires registration under Minn.
 Stat. § 243.166, Subd.
 1b(a) or (b) (Registration of Predatory Offenders).

 M. “Threatened injury” means a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury.
 Threatened injury includes, but is not limited to, exposing a child to a person responsible for the child’s care who has subjected the child to, or failed to protect a child from, an overt act or condition that constitutes egregious harm; (2) been found to be palpably unfit; (3) committed an act that resulted in an involuntary termination of parental rights; (4) or committed an act that resulted in the involuntary transfer of permanent legal and physical custody of a child has been involuntarily transferred to another.